CAVEconnectome/precomputed_annotation_indices/README.md

 	1. Switch from the App Builder view to the Files view.
 	2. Click the data config asset under the data folder.
 This will expand its drop-down view to reveal its contents, namely your json file.
 	3. Click the json file.
 This will open the file in a new tab in the main display shared by the canvas.
 	4. Find the "data_sizes" section of the json file.
 Then find the label you assigned, and copy it.
-You can then go back to the App Builder and paste it into the data\_source parameter.
+You can then go back to the App Builder and paste it into the ***data\_source\_name*** parameter.

 	<p align="center">
 	<img src="./images/app_builder_populated.png" width="50%">